KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

   - riddle
 ---

+{% info %}
-> Spoilers!
+Spoilers!
 This post is the solution of a CSS riddle proposed in [a previous article](/2014/02/19/the-magic-circle-a-css-brain-teaser/).
+{% endinfo %}

 Time’s up people!
 First, thanks for playing.
 There have been quite a few proposals, all of them very interesting in their own way.
 In the end, I think the riddle was slightly easier than expected but it’s pretty cool to dig into your code to see how you’ve worked around the problem.